-You don't have to be an athlete to have athlete's Foot, which can cause blisters and itching, stinging, and burning between toes and the on the soles of feet.
+You don't have to be an athlete to have Athlete's Foot, which can cause blisters and itching, stinging, and burning between toes and the on the soles of feet.
 While the infection is usually not seriously life-threatening, it is extremely uncomfortable.
-If someone in your home has athlete's Foot, how you handle laundry can prevent it from spreading to others.
+If someone in your home has Athlete's Foot, you should know how to handle laundry to prevent it from spreading to others.

 What Is Athlete's Foot?